 Namecheap has served as registrar for all my domain names (apart from some country-specific TLDs) for years.
 It’s one of the cheapest services and the support is great.

 If you’re planning on getting web hosting at the same time as the domain name, head over to SiteGround, hands down the best website hosting platform at the moment.
 And they also do domain registration.
 In fact, you get the domain name for free when you buy hosting.
+Another great hosting platform that uses the pay-as-you-use method of billing (which can save you a lot of money) is CloudWays.

 And another important point that I should add.
 I’ve lost the opportunity to register good domain names a few times because I searched using GoDaddy but didn’t buy straight away.
 A few hours later the domain was gone.
 Registered by another customer of that service.
 Or maybe the company itself.
 It seems to me that some unscrupulous companies buy up domain names that people are searching for.
 Or they show other customers what people are looking for.